-CoinSpot is an online cryptocurrency trading website that aims to make it very easy for users to buy and sell a wide range of cryptocurrency coins and tokens.
+CoinSpot is an online cryptocurrency exchange that aims to make it very easy for users to buy and sell a wide range of cryptocurrency coins and tokens.
 CoinSpot opened its virtual doors in the first half of 2013, with the original focus being on Bitcoin trading.